Arabic numerals: Wider Europe

 The European acceptance of the numerals was accelerated by the invention of the printing press, and they became widely known during the 15th century.
 Their use grew steadily in other centers of finance and trade such as Lyon.
 Early evidence of their use in Britain includes: an equal hour horary quadrant from 1396, in England, a 1445 inscription on the tower of Heathfield Church, Sussex; a 1448 inscription on a wooden lych-gate of Bray Church, Berkshire; and a 1487 inscription on the belfry door at Piddletrenthide church, Dorset; and in Scotland a 1470 inscription on the tomb of the first Earl of Huntly in Elgin Cathedral.
 In central Europe, the King of Hungary Ladislaus the Posthumous, started the use of Arabic numerals, which appear for the first time in a royal document of 1456.

-By the mid-16th century, they were in common use in most of Europe.
-Roman numerals remained in use mostly for the notation of Anno Domini (“A.D.”) years, and for numbers on clock faces.
-Other digits (such as Eastern Arabic) were virtually unknown.
+By the mid-16th century, they had been widely adopted in Europe, and by 1800 had almost completely replaced the use of counting boards and Roman numerals in accounting.
+Roman numerals were mostly relegated to niche uses such as years and numbers on clock faces.

 Russia

-Prior to the introduction of Arabic numerals, Cyrillic numerals, derived from the Cyrillic alphabet, were used by South and East Slavic peoples.
+Prior to the introduction of Arabic numerals, Cyrillic numerals, derived from the Cyrillic alphabet and Greek numerals, were used by South and East Slavs.
 The system was used in Russia as late as the early 18th century, although it was formally replaced in official use by Peter the Great in 1699.
-Reasons for Peter's switch from the alphanumerical system are believed to go beyond his desire to imitate the West.
+Reasons for Peter's switch from the alphanumerical system are believed to go beyond a surface-level desire to imitate the West.
 Historian Peter Brown makes arguments for sociological, militaristic, and pedagogical reasons for the change.
 At a broad, societal level, Russian merchants, soldiers, and officials increasingly came into contact with counterparts from the West and became familiar with the communal use of Arabic numerals.
-Peter the Great also travelled incognito throughout Northern Europe from 1697 to 1698 during his Grand Embassy and was likely exposed to Western mathematics, if informally, during this time.
-The Cyrillic numeric system was also inferior in terms of calculating properties of objects in motions, such as the trajectories and parabolic flight patterns of artillery.
-It was unable to keep pace with Arabic numerals in the growing science of ballistics, whereas Western mathematicians such as John Napier had been publishing on the topic since 1614.
+Peter also covertly travelled throughout Northern Europe from 1697 to 1698 during his Grand Embassy and was likely informally exposed to Western mathematics during this time.
+The Cyrillic system was found to be inferior for calculating practical kinematic values, such as the trajectories and parabolic flight patterns of artillery.
+With its use, it was difficult to keep pace with Arabic numerals in the growing field of ballistics, whereas Western mathematicians such as John Napier had been publishing on the topic since 1614.

 China

+The Chinese Shang dynasty numerals from the 14th century BC predates the Indian Brahmi numerals by over 1000 years and shows substantial similarity to the Brahmi numerals.
+Similar to the modern Arabic numerals, the Shang dynasty numeral system was also decimal based and positional.

-Chinese numeral systems that used positional notation (such as the counting rod system and Suzhou numerals) were in use in China prior to the introduction of Arabic numerals, and some were introduced to medieval China by the Muslim Hui people.
+While positional Chinese numeral systems such as the counting rod system and Suzhou numerals had been in use prior to the introduction of modern Arabic numerals, the externally-developed system was eventually introduced to medieval China by the Hui people.
 In the early 17th century, European-style Arabic numerals were introduced by Spanish and Portuguese Jesuits.